Library Printing and Photocopying

 Double sided - 38c

 Once you have sent your print job to one of the MFDs, you'll need to take your student card to any MFD and follow instructions at the machine.
-For assistance go to the Loans & Information Desk or call a Rover.
+For assistance go to the Library Service Desk.

 NB: Credit is not deducted from your account until your job is released.